AndyCarlsson/kattis-solutions/README.md

 The solutions I have for problems on https://open.kattis.com/.

-The commit messages are structured like -m "{difficulty level} {name of problem}".
+The commit messages are structured like this: -m "{difficulty level} {name of problem}".